Ultimate Checklist on Scaling Business in Tech : See what approach, tool, processes you have or lack

 Scaling up requires structure and discipline.
 You can no longer wing it.
 When you reach 75, 100, 150 employees you need to set up certain processes to communicate effectively, keep the team aligned, and get things done.
 Many startup leaders fear that this transition period will end up in getting caught in a giant bureaucratic black hole.

-To the fair it’s a legitimate concern.
+To be fair it’s a legitimate concern.
 But there’s a way to avoid that.
 It requires work, structure, and perseverance.
 But it’s definitely worth the effort.

 4 key elements that you need to scale